klvoje/evoTS/README.md

 The `evoTS` package extends the modeling framework available in the
 <a href="https://CRAN.R-project.org/package=paleoTS"> `paleoTS`
 package</a>.
-All model-fitting procedures devtools::build_readme()in
-`evoTS` have been implemented to mirror the user experience from `paleoTS`.
+All model-fitting procedures in `evoTS` have been implemented to mirror the user experience from `paleoTS`.
 For example, all univariate models implemented in `evoTS` can be fitted to a `paleoTS` object, i.e. the data format used in `paleoTS`.
 The fit of all univariate models available in `paleoTS` and `evoTS` are directly comparable using the reported AICc.

 `evoTS` contains functions that allow for fitting different models to separate parts of an evolutionary sequence (mode-shift models).